 At the end, make success seem impossible

-Near the end put your characters in a place where getting what they want is seemingly impossible.
+Near the end of your story, put your characters in a place where getting what they want is seemingly impossible.
 This is the point where, in real life, we would give up, cry, call the police, phone home.
-But if you ended your story here, your reader would never forgive you and so our hero/heroine must choose to stay and fight the monster/rescue the dog/conquer the dark side/eat their way out of the sweetie factory.
+But if you ended your story here, your reader would never forgive you and so our hero or heroine must choose to stay and fight the monster, rescue the dog, conquer the dark side or eat their way out of the sweetie factory.